GWphua/aws-notes/README.md

   - NuGet
 - Developers and CodeBuild can retrieve dependencies straight from CodeArtifact

-### AWS CodeStar

-- Unified user interface to easily manage software development activities in one place
-- Quick way to get started to correctly set-up CodeCommit, CodePipeline, CodeBuild, CodeDeploy, Elastic Beanstalk, EC2, etc.
-- Can edit the code _in-the-cloud_ using AWS Cloud9

 ### AWS Cloud9

 - Cloud IDE for writing, running and debugging code